CristoferSoler/Seel-17-18/django-wiki/Scripts/bsiCrawler/mdEn/N/Implementation notes for the block SYS.4.4 General IoT device.md

 #### SYS.4.4.M11 Using secure protocols

 Care should be taken to ensure that IoT devices already support an encryption-based protocol (eg SSL / TLS or SSH) when purchasing (see SYS.4.4.A8 procurement criteria for IoT devices).
 During commissioning, care must be taken to activate existing secure protocols and deactivate any insecure ones (such as telnet).
-If the product itself does not provide any encryption, this must be checked during commissioning, eg during the commissioning phase.
+If the product itself does not provide any encryption, this must be ensured during commissioning, eg during the commissioning phase.
 B. over a Virtual Private Network (VPN), flanking be implemented.

 As far as possible, all unnecessary network protocols should be deactivated on the IoT devices (see SYS.4.4.M13 Deactivation and uninstallation of unneeded components).